Manchester is one of those cities where Jewish life feels less like a minority trace and more like a whole local system.

 Jewish communities endure when they can do more than remember themselves.
 They endure when they can house memory, defend interests, welcome difference within the group, and keep building public institutions generation after generation.

 Manchester has done that.
-That is what makes it worth reading as more than a documentary backdrop.
+That is what makes it important as more than a documentary backdrop.